 Activity: The University of Minnesota will continue to develop and deploy health promotion information through its accessible online education platform, Self-Advocacy Online.
 Two online modules relating to health, wellness and exercise have been added to the website through The HealthMeet project in the first year.
 These lessons use accessible text, audio, pictures and short video clips to help the individual learn to live a healthier lifestyle.

-The first two modules include Taking Care of Myself and My Exercise.
+These modules include Taking Care of Myself, My Exercise, and Building My Relationships

 Lead organizations: University of Minnesota RTC